 For the brands, a way of getting a competitive advantage over their competition is using promoted accounts.
 These are accounts that allow your content to be viewed as a first priority by a specific demographic or a specific audience.
 As per a recent survey, nearly 85 % believe that promoted accounts actually help their accounts gain more unique visitors and conversions.

-Just like promoted tweets, these ad units appear on top of the users’ timeline.
+Just like promoted tweets, these ad units appear on top of the users’ timelines.
 It also puts the advertiser’s account in the users’ “Who to Follow” recommendations if they don’t already follow them.

 Trends are perhaps Twitter’s most distinctive feature that put it on top of the social media game.
 Unlike other social media platforms, Twitter allows for phrases and hashtags to be promoted as well.
 Hashtags and phrases usually trend organically when the volume of conversation using them increases.
 However, using this ad unit, a company can highlight a topic and encourage conversations about a campaign hashtag or phrase as per their liking, even when there isn’t much volume of conversation present to warrant trending.
 Even if the promoted trend doesn’t get participation from every user, the chosen phrase or hashtag – an extension of the current marketing campaign – does get visibility and reach.